Hospital vs. Home Birth: What are the Risks of Each?

 I experienced post partum hemorrhage with my delivery, and it was very quickly handled by the doctor with a dose each of IV Pitocin and Cytotec.
 Later on, when I asked my doula how hemorrhage is handled in home births, she assured me the attending midwife brings Pitocin and Cytotec in shot form for that purpose.

 Are you considering hiring a doula?
-Click here to receive a FREE printable of questions to ask during doula interviews.
+Enter your email at the bottom of the page to receive a FREE printable of questions to ask during doula interviews.

 However, only Certified Nurse Midwives can administer medication, meaning that if you have a Certified Midwife or lay midwife and require medication for any reason, you will have to be transferred to a hospital (Source).